sam-chami/zPocket/README.md

 > WIP

-The zPocket is a modular, portable Linux device with a square touchscreen as well as keyboard for input.
+The zPocket is a modular, handheld portable Linux device with a square touchscreen as well as keyboard for input.
 The modularity allows you to use it as a Cyberdeck, Phone, or even satellite communicator.

 ## Significant features:
 - Touchscreen 720x720 panel